-High Q: High A: High C: High

-Not sensitive Q: High A: High C: High
+High Q: High A: High C: High High Q: High A: High C: High Not sensitive Q: High A: High C: High

-No empirical evidence was found to assess this pressure.
+No evidence to assess this pressure was found.
 The rockpool habitat will provide some protection from water flows although surface topography may create some turbulence disrupting currents.
 The coralline crusts characterizing this biotope are securely attached and as these are flat are subject to little or no drag.
-As biotopes dominated by turfs of Corallina officinalis and containing similar associated species are found in a range of flow rates from 'moderately strong' (0.5-1.5 m/s) to very 'weak' (negligible) (Connor et al., 2004, Dommasnes, 1969) this key characterizing and structuring species and the associated red and green algae and limpets and littorinids are considered tolerant of changes in water flow at the pressure benchmark.
+As biotopes dominated by turfs of Corallina officinalis and containing similar associated species are found in a range of flow rates from 'moderately strong' (0.5-1.5 m/s) to very 'weak' negligible) (Dommasnes, 1969; Connor et al., 2004) this key characterizing and structuring species and associated red and green algae and limpets and littorinids are.
 Moderate water movement is beneficial to seaweeds as it carries a supply of nutrients and gases to the plants and removes waste products.
-However, if flow becomes too strong, plants may become displaced.
-Additionally, an increase to stronger flows may inhibit settlement of spores and remove adults or germlings.
-However, Corallina officinalis and the red algae have a compact, turf forming growth which reduce water flow through turbulence and friction and are probably resistant to displacement by an increase in water flow.
+However, if the flow becomes too strong, plants may become displaced.
+In addition, an increase to stronger flows may inhibit settlement of spores and remove adults or germlings.
+However, Corallina officinalis have a compact, turf-forming growth which reduces water flow through turbulence and friction and are probably resistant to displacement by an increase in water flow.

 Sensitivity assessment.
-This biotope is considered to have 'High' resistance and 'High' resilience to this pressure at the benchmark and is therefore assessed as 'Not sensitive.
-Changes in water flow at the pressure benchmark may result in increased or decreased sediment deposition, these are not considered to alter the character of the biotope but may alter species richness of the small invertebrates associated with the turf or any sediment deposits.
+Hence, this biotope is considered to have 'High' resistance and 'High' resilience to this pressure at the benchmark and is assessed as 'Not sensitive'.
+Changes in water flow at the pressure benchmark may result in increased or decreased sediment deposition but these changes are not considered to alter the character of the biotope although they may alter species richness of the small invertebrates associated with the turf or any sediment deposits.